WebOrigami/docs/src/content/framework/intro8b.md

 - Behind the scenes, the `map()` function extends the scope with a `@value` entry that provides access to the value being mapped — that is, the original image data.
 - The extended scope will be passed to `image/resize`, along with an instruction to resize the image value to 200 pixels in width.

 <span class="tutorialStep"></span> Navigate to `.svg` to see the current state of the site as a graph.
 In addition to the real `images` folder, you can now see a virtual `thumbnails` folder.
-Click the little dot representing that virtual folder to browse into it.
+In that browser preview, click the little dot representing that virtual folder to browse into it.

 <figure>
 {{ svg step1 }}
 </figure>

-You will see a listing of the virtual image files in the `thumbnails` folder. _These images do not exist._ Or rather they don't exist in persistent form; they are only created when you ask for them.
+You will see a listing of virtual image files in the `thumbnails` folder. _Those images do not exist._ Or rather they don't exist in persistent form; they are only created when you ask for them.
+They are potential images.

 <span class="tutorialStep"></span> Open one of the virtual thumbnail images to see one of the original images at a smaller size.

 As mentioned earlier, explorable graphs are lazy.
 When you write a formula to define a virtual `thumbnails` folder, no real work happens.
-When someone asks the server for a thumbnail like `/thumbnails/image1.jpg`, these things happen:
+When someone asks the server for a thumbnail like `/thumbnails/image1.jpg`, however, things kick into action:

 1. The server asks the `src/public` folder for the `thumbnails` subfolder.
+1. The `public` folder sees that it doesn't have a real subfolder called `thumbnails`, but _does_ have a formula for `thumbnails`, so it evaluates that formula.
 1. The formula for `thumbnails` invokes the `map()` function, which doesn't do any real work yet, but returns an explorable graph representing a virtual folder of potential, not-yet-created thumbnails.
+1. This virtual `thumbnails` folder is handed back to the server so that it can traverse further into the graph.
-1. The server asks the virtual `thumbnails` folder for `image1.jpg`.
+1. The server asks the virtual `thumbnails` graph for `image1.jpg`.
-1. The `map()` function asks the real `images` folder for the real, full-size `image1.jpg` data.
+1. The virtual `thumbnails` graph created by `map()` asks the real `images` folder for the real, full-size `image1.jpg` data.
-1. The `map()` function takes the image data it receives and invokes the expression `=image/resize(@value, width=200)`.
+1. The virtual `thumbnails` graph takes the image data it receives and invokes the expression `=image/resize(@value, width=200)`.
 1. The built-in `image/resize` function consumes the original, full-size image and returns the data for a smaller thumbnail image.
 1. The server responds to the browser with the thumbnail image, which you see in your browser.